ucla-labx/distbelief/README.md

 As an example, you can see our implementation running by using the script provided in `example/main.py`.

+To run a 2-training node setup locally, open up three terminal windows, source the `venv` and then run `make first`, `make second`, and `make server`.
+This will begin training AlexNet on CIFAR10 locally with all default params.

 ## Benchmarking

 **NOTE:** we graph the train/test accuracy of each node, hence node1, node2, node3.
 A better comparison would be to evaluate the parameter server's params and use that value.